 In the absence of obvious bottlenecks to fix, I fell into the trap of relying on other metrics in the tool; either things I hadn’t thought to measure yet, or proprietary calculated metrics like “impact,” to give me signals about my team’s performance.
 But when I did this, I let a group of people who didn’t know anything about my team’s goals make a judgment call about how these developers should work.
 I felt bad that our “weekly impact” stat wasn’t going up week after week.

-Some of the out-of-the-box metrics directly contradicted our culture.
+Some of the out-of-the-box engineering metrics directly contradicted our culture.
 We spent a lot of time prototyping and used feature flags heavily.
 This meant our code churn was high, which negatively influenced some metrics like “impact.”
 And since we started staffing projects with 2 or more engineers whenever possible, it was true – and intentional – that the same groups of people were reviewing each other’s PRs.
 That often showed up as a red flag in these tools.

 Knowing what your metrics incentivize is so important, and I learned the hard way not to let someone else make that decision.
 I was caught in a trap; DORA metrics had shown us there were very clear trends and patterns evident in high-performing teams, meaning I assumed all other parts of productivity and performance could be similarly quantified and standardized.